nthloop/bowerbird/README.markdown

 ## License

-BowerBird is under an MIT license.
+Bowerbird is under an MIT license.

 We use some code from Webkit's excellent developer tools, the files are present un-modified in the vendor directory.